 Kateri fell in love with the culture and landscape of Vermont at an early age.
-Raised in Waterbury Center, she attended college locally at Johnson State College in Lamoille County.
+Raised in Waterbury Center, she attended college locally at Johnson State College (JSC) in Lamoille County.
 In this rural setting, Kateri earned a B.S. in Environmental Science concentrating in water quality analysis and assessment, and a minor in Wellness and Alternative Medicine.
 She graduated with honors in December 2015.

-During her studies, Kateri spent two summers participating in the VT EPSCoR Research on Adaptations to Climate Change program as a Research Intern.
-She also spent a year and a half as a lead Field Technician in the Streams and Environmental Toxicology Lab and Research Assistant to a biology professor.
+During her studies, Kateri spent two seasons as a Research Intern in the VT EPSCoR Research on Adaptations to Climate Change program, now referred to as the Basin Resilience to Extreme Events program.
+She also spent a year and a half as the lead Field Technician in the Streams and Environmental Toxicology Lab, and Research Assistant to a biology professor at JSC.

-Off the clock, Kateri can be found running through Montpelier, playing frisbee golf, or chasing her two cats around her apartment.
+Off the clock, Kateri frequently enjoys running by the Winooski River, playing frisbee golf, and chasing her two cats around her apartment.